sighupio/distribution/README.md

 > 🎯 The goal of SKD is to turn any standard Kubernetes cluster into a fully-configured production-grade cluster.

-> SKD was named SKD (Kubernetes Fury Distribution).
-SIGHUP has been acquired by ReeVo and the new name will be SIGHUP Distribution.
-The project will remain Open and Available, without additional changes.
+> Previously known as SKD and then KFD (Kubernetes Fury Distribution), the project is now officially named SIGHUP Distribution.
+ReeVo has acquired SIGHUP, but the project will continue to be open-source and freely available without any changes to its functionality.

 ## Un-distribution model 🧬